 By and large civilians do not know how to talk to veterans and that does harm to veterans of the war in Vietnam especially because that war is so fraught, even now.
 It does harm to civilians also because as a culture we have not healed and we do not know how.
 We need to talk about it in a new way, without stereotypes or clichés.
 Time does not heal all wounds.

 He didn’t see how the two parts of the story fit together and turned it down.
 He could not separate his own testosterone-driven expectations from what might be a new way of talking about war.
-The role I play in our story is not exciting in the video game sense, but it is profound.
+In other words, he could not see how I fit into his mental video game.

 Could a man play the role I have played, the one I played in the book?
 Certainly.
-It will require stepping out of the stereotype that editor was wedded to, but then women also need to step out of a stereotype—the one that locks them into the gentle, flower-carrying nurturers.
-Could we solve more problems if we all moved out of our tired liguistic corners and found common purpose?
-It’s worth a try.
+It would require stepping out of the stereotype that editor was wedded to, but then women also need to step out of stereotypes that keep them in passive roles.
+We solve more problems if we all moved out of our tired linguistic corners and looked for different point of view.